skyportal/skyportal/doc/extensions.md

     app.add_handlers(r".*", fritz_handlers)  # match any host
 ```

-This is known as the "app factory", and is configured in the config.yaml as follows.
+This is known as the "app factory", which is a function used to create the Tornado application.
+This is often needed to add additional routes, or do certain setup procedures before the application is run.

+To add accessible routes to the web interface, one configures the config.yaml as follows.

 ```
     routes: